 The Flying Stars feng shui method can give an overall assessment of a house and whether one should go with the purchase, and it can also go into the different sectors where the rooms fall into.

 There are special Flying Star arrangements, or what we call structures, that give different characteristics to the house.
 The criteria of these special arrangements change with every Period.

 The Houses We End Up In Are Somewhat Fated

 From my experience as a feng shui practitioner, I have never, ever seen someone with a bad BaZi chart end up in a good house.
 It is simply the law of nature playing its part.
-Let’s try to visualize this using nature, because Chinese metaphysics is studying nature’s laws after all: In a field of blooming flower that are thriving, you will not find a withering plant there.
+Let’s try to visualize this using nature because Chinese metaphysics is studying nature’s laws after all: In a field of blooming flowers that are thriving, you will not find a withering plant there.
 Even if you do, it will eventually die off and end up being fertiliser for the surrounding plants.
 As far-fetched as it sounds, the same logic applies to us humans.
-We need to be strong and doing well first before we can end up in a good environment.
-I know this sets off a whole debate about one not being able to do well unless the environment is good first, but let’s leave that for another time.
+We need to be strong and do well first before we can end up in a good environment.
+I know this sets off a whole debate about being unable to do well unless the environment is good first, but let’s leave that for another time.
 Chinese metaphysics will always present you with a chicken-and-egg scenario.

-The reason why feng shui is so popular is because feng shui is believed to give someone a chance to do better than what one’s BaZi chart limits him or her too.
-We cannot change our BaZi or Zi Wei Dou Shu charts because that is fixed the moment we were born, but we still have some room when it comes to where we live.
+The reason why feng shui is so popular is that feng shui is believed to give someone a chance to do better than what one’s BaZi chart limits him or her to.
+We cannot change our BaZi or Zi Wei Dou Shu charts because that is fixed the moment we are born, but we still have some room for where we live.

 What Makes A Good Feng Shui Master Or Practitioner?